mijikm/llm-document-qna-app-amazon-bedrock/README.md

 ### Use Case for this Project
-- A Q&A chatbot based on documents allows users to get answers to their questions related to the documents.
+- A Q&A application based on documents allows users to get answers to their questions related to the documents.

 ### AWS Services
 - Amazon Bedrock